-Time to un-ruffle your feathers, folks, because May 10 is World Migratory Bird Day!
-At least four thousand different species of bird migrate, which adds up to about 40% of the entire avian population.
+Time to un-ruffle your feathers because May 11 is World Migratory Bird Day!
+At least 4,000 different species of birds migrate, which adds up to about 40% of the entire avian population.
 And they all do it in pursuit of food.
 Twice every year, these birds will fly to warmer climates for the winters, and then return home to breed.
-As humans, I think we can all appreciate the value in following food all around the globe.
-So celebrate our feathered friends today!
+As humans, we can all appreciate the value of following food all around the globe.
+Let’s celebrate our feathered friends today!

 Why We Love World Migratory Bird Day

-When all is said and done, birds are miracles of evolution.
+They're miracles of evolution.
 They are close relatives of dinosaurs, they are the only creatures on the planet to grow feathers, and—of course—they can fly.
 That last one has caused birds to be the envy of humans for nearly the entire span of their mutual existence.
-Who wouldn’t like to spread their own wings and take to the skies?
+Who wouldn’t like to spread their own wings and take to the skies on World Migratory Bird Day?

 Migration itself is a genetically controlled impulse.
 It’s a primitive trait that even emerges in birds that don’t necessarily have to migrate.
 The ability for birds to navigate and orient themselves during migration is an even more complex phenomenon.
 Not to mention, birds need to alter their metabolism in order to store enough energy to make the journey, and molt their feathers in preparation for the wear and tear of the long flight.